whosonfirst/whosonfirst-properties/properties/src.md

 # src

 ## geom
 The data source of a record's geometry.
-This field value is stored in the [`whosonfirst-sources`](https://github.com/whosonfirst/whosonfirst-sources/tree/master/sources) repository.
+Valid property values are listed in the [`whosonfirst-sources`](https://github.com/whosonfirst/whosonfirst-sources/tree/master/sources) repository.

 _Example: `"src:geom":"quattroshapes"`_